-Equivariant Imaging (EI) \cite{chen_equivariant_2021} is a state-of-the-art method that constrains the set of solutions using group invariance, which has been applied to MRI in \cite{chen_robust_2022}, optical camera imaging in \cite{wang_perspective-equivariance_2024}, and dynamic MRI in \cite{wang_fully_2024}.
-By leveraging a natural assumption that the (unknown) image set $\mathcal{X}$ is invariant to a group $G$ of transformations $g\x\in\mathcal{X}\forall\x\in\mathcal{X},g\in G$, the image set is observed through multiple transformed operators $\A_i\circ g(\cdot)$ allowing the solver to "see" into the null-space.
-The assumption is constrained using the following loss:
+\textbf{Learning from invariance}\quad Equivariant Imaging (EI) \citep{chen_equivariant_2021,chen_robust_2022,wang_perspective-equivariance_2024,wang_fully_2024} leverages the natural assumption that the image set $\mathcal{X}$ is invariant to a group $G$ of transformations $g\circ\x\in\mathcal{X},\forall\x\in\mathcal{X},g\in G$.
+The image set can then be interpreted as being observed through a set of multiple transformed operators $\A\circ g(\cdot)$ of order $\lvert G\rvert$, allowing the solver to ``see'' into the null-space.
+The assumption is constrained using: